Skip to site content

 Comprehensive Eligibility and Benefits Management

 Addressing front-end gaps in the revenue cycle can mitigate issues related to claim denials and patient payments.
-Accessing comprehensive eligibility and benefits information within user interfaces and through real-time EHR integrations is critical.
+Also critical is accessing comprehensive eligibility and benefits information within user interfaces and through real-time EHR integrations.

 Key Takeaways